Matt-A-Bennett/vim-surround-funk/README.md

 ^^^^^^^^^^^^^               ^^^^^^^^^^^^^
 ```

-Then go to some other function (or just a word) (the cursor can be anywhere in
+Then go to some other function call (or just a word) (the cursor can be
-this case)
+anywhere in this case)

 ```
 os.lonelyfunc(argA, argB)
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 ```

-And do `gsiF` or `gsaF` to 'grip/surround' the lonely function with the yanked
+And do `gsiF` or `gsaF` to 'grip/surround' the lonely function call with the
-one:
+yanked one:

 ```
 *************                         *************